Franciszka Urszula Radziwiłłowa: Drama

-Since 1746 F.U.
-Radziwill wrote two or three plays a year and put them on the stage in Nesvizh and Alba.
+Since 1746 Franciszka Urszula Radziwiłł wrote two or three plays a year and put them on the stage in Nesvizh and Alba.
 After marriage, the princess rarely travelled outside the Radziwill residences.
 Frequent childbirth, poor health did not allow her to travel, so her "theater education" was carried out at home, in the library.
 From the poetic-dramatic specimens she moved to comedy, tragedy and the libretto.

 A special feature of the Radziwill’s dramatic art is that she wrote directly for the stage: as soon as any tragedy or comedy has been prepared, any family celebration could be a convenient pretext for staging it.
 At the same time, there was not any internal connection between the respective views of celebration and genre of a play: a serious thing was performed when something serious was written, funny – when a comedy was in the presence.

-There is reason to doubt that F.U.
-Radziwill began writing drama only in the 1740s: the fragments of individual pieces were probably written before.
+There is reason to doubt that Franciszka Urszula Radziwiłł began writing drama only in the 1740s: the fragments of individual pieces were probably written before.
 Perhaps some of the draft could occur before 1732, when Princess actively mused upon the problems of love and marriage.
-However, because the evidence of the early dramatic experience doesn’t exist, the starting point of her dramaturgical and directorial activity is officially considered June 13, 1746, when in Nesvizh, in the summer residence Alba the comedy "Ingenious Love", dedicated to 44th anniversary of Prince Michael Casimir was staged.
+However, because the evidence of the early dramatic experience doesn’t exist, the starting point of her dramaturgical and directorial activity is officially considered June 13, 1746, when in Nesvizh, in the summer residence Alba the comedy "Ingenious Love", dedicated to 44th anniversary of Prince Michał Kazimierz was staged.
 Due to the lack of facilities adapted for performances, the play was performed in the open air: arch decoration was built, sofas put for the nobles and clergy audience (petty nobles and officers of the Nesvizh garrison watched the play standing).

-After the first play, encouraged with husband’s praise, F.U.
-Radziwill started constant work on the repertoire for Nesvizh theater, and with the intensity of her work, dramatic skills of Francesca grew from year to year.
+After the first play, encouraged with husband’s praise, Franciszka Urszula Radziwiłł started constant work on the repertoire for Nesvizh theater, and with the intensity of her work, dramatic skills of Francesca grew from year to year.
 In 1746, after the first comedy, the princess wrote another play called "It’s God's predetermination".
 This product, labelled by the author as "a tragedy", opens a number of plays, which in fact were a dramatic interpretation of fairy tales.
 Thus, the basis of the above-mentioned tragedy – well known in European folklore tale about Sleeping Beauty and Snow White.
-Because princesses Theophile and Caroline Radziwill were actors of this play, we can assume that it were children who prompted their mother to use famous fairy tales.
+Because princesses Theophila and Karolina Radziwill were actors of this play, we can assume that it were children who prompted their mother to use famous fairy tales.